Advanced Lifestyle Implant Lenses: Bifocal Implants and Astigmatism Correcting Implant Lenses

 About the Acrysof ReSTOR® Implant Lens

-Like Tecnis® Multifocal Lens, the Acrysof ReSTOR lens works by splitting the light reaching the eye into two focal points, providing good vision at near and far.
+Like Symfony Lens, and Tecnis® Multifocal Lens, the Acrysof IQ ReSTOR lens works by splitting the light reaching the eye into two focal points, providing good vision at near and far.
 The ReSTOR lens uses diffractive optics concentrated over the center of the lens surface, and works best in brighter light conditions.
 While the optical qualities of these lenses allows patients to see distance and near, some intermediate distances may be a little out of focus.
-Along with the Multifocal Tecnis, this lens has some night glare and halos around lights.
+In our experience, this lens has a little more night glare and halos around lights than the Multifocal Tecnis lens and Symfony lens.
 This night glare is very noticeable at first, but improves over time.
-ReSTOR lenses come in several strengths that allows your doctor to customize your vision to the distance where you are most comfortable reading.
+ReSTOR lenses (ReStor IQ, come in several strengths, and now are able to correct for astigmatism.
+This allows your doctor to customize your vision to the distance where you are most comfortable reading.
 Strengths: distance and near.
 Weaknesses: Some glare/halos with night driving that improves over time, slightly less clear intermediate, near vision not as good in dim light conditions.